Monsters (2010 film): Plot

-After a NASA space probe (sent to verify the existence of extraterrestrial life in the solar system) crash-lands in Mexico, extraterrestrial life forms spread throughout the Mexico–United States border region, leading to the quarantine of the northern half of Mexico.
+After a NASA space probe (sent to verify the existence of extraterrestrial life in the Solar System) crash-lands in Mexico, extraterrestrial life forms spread throughout the Mexico–United States border region, leading to the quarantine of the northern portion of Mexico.
 US and Mexican troops battle to contain the creatures, and a huge wall stretching along the border ostensibly keeps the US protected.

-American photojournalist Andrew Kaulder (Scoot McNairy) receives a call from his employer, who tells Andrew to find his daughter, Samantha Wynden (Whitney Able), and escort her back to the US.
-Andrew locates Samantha in a Mexican hospital and the pair board a train, until learning the tracks ahead have been damaged.
+American photojournalist Andrew Kaulder receives a call from his employer, who tells Andrew to find his daughter, Samantha Wynden, and escort her back to the US.
+Andrew locates Samantha in a Central American hospital and the pair board a train, until learning the tracks ahead have been damaged.
 They discover that if they do not leave the country within a few days, sea and air travel will be blocked for six months.
 Andrew and Samantha decide to hitchhike their way to the coast.
 Andrew buys Samantha an expensive ferry ticket for the next morning.
 After enjoying the local nightlife together, Andrew sleeps with a local woman who steals their passports.
 Unable to board the ferry, Samantha is forced to barter her engagement ring for passage through the quarantine zone.

-They travel by riverboat until being transferred to a group of armed escorts who are to lead them overland to the Mexico–US border.
+They travel by riverboat until being transferred to a group of armed escorts who are to lead them overland toward the Mexico–U.S. border.
 The convoy is attacked by the creatures.
 Andrew and Samantha escape, but none of the guards survive.
-Pressing on, they discover the bodies of dead travellers and bond at the top of an ancient pyramid in sight of the US border wall.
+Pressing on, they discover the bodies of dead travelers and bond at the top of a pyramid ruin in sight of the US border wall.
 By the time they reach the border, the creatures have crossed into the United States.
-Andrew and Samantha travel through a severely damaged, evacuated town in Texas, find an abandoned gas station with power and call the army for help.
+Andrew and Samantha travel through a severely damaged, evacuated town in Texas, and find an abandoned gas station with power where they call the army for help.

 While waiting for help to arrive, they make phone calls to their families.
-A lone creature silently approaches the station.
+A lone creature silently approaches the gas station.
 Hiding, Samantha observes several tentacles exploring the inside of the store, seemingly soaking up a television's light.
 Samantha quickly unplugs the television and the creature loses interest.
 Another creature appears and they communicate with one another and possibly mate via light impulses.
 The creatures leave as the military arrives.
 Samantha and Andrew kiss before they are rushed into different vehicles.
-The chronological ending takes place at the beginning of the film, filmed in green night vision sight, when the military rescue team is attacked by a creature.
+The chronological ending takes place at the beginning of the film, filmed in green night vision sight, when the military rescue team is attacked by a creature on the way back to base.
+Andrew is last seen carrying Samantha's lifeless body, as an airstrike is launched at the creature.